AlexandraGoff/AlexandraGoffova/README.md

 My name is Alexandra and I am a student currently pursuing an Honours degree in Software Development For Business.

-- 🔭 I’m currently working on Integrated Project for my university group assignment
+- 🔭 I’m currently working on my Honours Project for my final year.

 - 🌱 I’m currently learning JavaScript, React and NeDB